 NorthStar Healthcare Credit Facility-The Company provided NorthStar Healthcare with an unsecured revolving credit facility at market terms with a maximum principal amount of \$35.0 million.
 In June 2021, the credit facility was extended from December 2022 to June 2023, with a six-month extension option.
 Advances under the credit facility accrue interest at LIBOR plus 3.5%, with no commitment fee for the unused portion.
-In April 2020, the credit facility was fully drawn and remained outstanding at June 30, 2021, reflected as amounts due from affiliates within assets held for sale (Note 11).
-The borrowing was fully repaid by NorthStar Healthcare in July 2021.
+The credit facility was fully drawn in April 2020, reflected as amounts due from affiliates within assets held for sale at December 31, 2020 (Note 11), and was fully repaid in July 2021.

 Digital Real Estate Acquisitions-In connection with acquisition of Vantage SDC in July 2020 (Note 3), the Company entered into a series of agreements with Messrs.
 Ganzi and Jenkins, and their respective affiliates, pursuant to which Messrs.
 Ganzi and Jenkins invested \$8.7 million and \$2.1 million, respectively, in Vantage SDC alongside the Company and the co-investors on the same economic terms.
 Such amounts invested represented 40% of carried interest payments received by each of Messrs.
 Ganzi and Jenkins in connection with the Vantage SDC acquisition as a result of their respective personal investments in Vantage made prior to the Company's acquisition of DBH.
 Payments to be made by the Company and its co-investors to the previous owners of Vantage SDC for future build-out of expansion capacity within the portfolio, including lease-up of the expanded capacity and existing inventory, will trigger additional carried interest payments to Messrs.
 Ganzi and Jenkins.
-Additionally, the day-to-day operations of Vantage SDC will continue to be managed by the existing management company of Vantage, in which Messrs.
-Ganzi and Jenkins own a 50% interest in the aggregate.
-Fees paid to the Vantage management company were \$3.2 million and \$6.2 million for the three and six months ended June 30, 2021, respectively.

-DataBank acquired all of zColo's colocation business in December 2020 and February 2021 from Zayo, which is a portfolio company of DCP I and other co-invest vehicles sponsored and managed by the Company.
+Separately, DataBank acquired all of zColo's colocation business in December 2020 and February 2021 from Zayo, which is a portfolio company of DCP I and other co-invest vehicles sponsored and managed by the Company.